Javier Ambrossi

 Francisco Javier García de la Camacha Gutiérrez-Ambrossi (born 24 June 1984), better known as Javier Ambrossi, is a Spanish writer, producer, director and actor.
-He is best known for forming a creative duo with Javier Calvo, with whom he has delivered the stage play La llamada and its film adaptation, as well as the television series Paquita Salas, Veneno and La mesías.
+He is best known for forming a creative duo with his former partner Javier Calvo, with whom he wrote and directed the stage play La llamada and its film adaptation, as well as the television series Paquita Salas, Veneno and La mesías, and the film La bola negra (2026), for which they won the Cannes Film Festival Award for Best Director.

 Early life

 Ambrossi was born in Madrid, the son of Francisco Javier García de la Camacha and wife Sofía Gutiérrez-Ambrossi.
 From a young age, he dreamed of being a writer.
 Ambrossi graduated with a degree in journalism from the Complutense University of Madrid and studied dramaturgy at the Real Escuela Superior de Arte Dramático.
 His younger sister, Macarena García, is also an actress.